 3. Category Analysis

 Customers associate a certain website to products of a particular category.
 For e.g., Website A has the highest discount on products of category B. The top-selling categories on the website generally has the highest sale during any event.
 Vizury prioritizes high selling products over others in combination with focusing on categories.

 4. Target wider population

 The intent to purchase on the website varies inversely with the time since the user drops off.
-However, during sale period it makes sense to target and bring back the customers who have not visited the website recently.
+However, during the sale period, it makes sense to target and bring back the customers who have not visited the website recently.
 The effectiveness of targeting these customers increases by showing the push products in our banners.

 5. Use of Social Channel